XxLeaxX/utn-coding-team/IDEComparison.md

 # Description
 The Online IDEs suggested in the README are evaluated below.
-The format will be a single "Pros", "Cons"
+The format will be a single "Pros", "Cons".

 # IDEs:
 1. [Cloud 9](https://c9.io)